CALL FOR ART

 1. Artist Contact Information.
 (REQUIRED)

 2. A artist biography.
 The max word count is 75 words.
-An artist biography takes about your background (avoiding resume format).
+An artist biography talks about your background and is written in 3rd person. (avoiding resume format) Your biography will be printed and displayed with your work if accepted.
 (REQUIRED)

 3. A artist statement.
 The max word count is 150 words.
 The format is up to you, but we recommend you either speak about the work you are submitting or what drives your artistic practice as a whole.
+Your artist statement will be printed and displayed with your work if accepted.
 (REQUIRED)

 4. Artist CV/Resume (OPTIONAL)